Let Quantum Neural Networks Choose Their Own Frequencies: Application to fluid dynamics

-The quantum model is trained through minimising the loss $\mathcal{L} = \mathcal{L_{\text{PDE}}} + \mathcal{L_{\text{data}}}$.
-To obtain $\mathcal{L_{\text{PDE}}}$, the LHS of equations (\ref{eqn:ns_x}) and (\ref{eqn:ns_y}) are evaluated for each collocation point and the MSEs with respect to 0 are computed, the sum of which gives $\mathcal{L_{\text{PDE}}}$.
-Meanwhile, $\mathcal{L_{\text{data}}}$ is computed as the MSE to a small subset of training data.
-In this case, only 1\% of the reference solution is given as a form of data-driven boundary conditions, whilst the remainder of the flow must be predicted through learning a solution that directly solves the NSE.
+where the reference values $u$, $v$ and $p$ are given by the data set.
+Notably, the data set used in training contains only 1\% of the total points in the reference solution.
+This means that the remainder of the flow must be predicted by learning a solution that directly solves the NSEs.

 Given the increased problem complexity compared to section \ref{sec:pop_results}, here we employ a more advanced quantum architecture.
-The overall model consists of two QNNs, the output of which represent the stream function $\psi$ and pressure $p$ respectively.
-The introduction of $\psi$, from which the velocities can be obtained via the relations
+The overall quantum model consists of two QNNs.
+The output of the first QNN is the predicted pressure $\tilde{p}$.
+Meanwhile, the output of the second QNN is the predicted stream function $\tilde{\psi}$, a quantity from which the predicted velocities $\tilde{u}$ and $\tilde{v}$ can be obtained via the relations

-ensures that the mass continuity equation is automatically satisfied, which would otherwise require a third term in the loss function.
+Computing the velocities this way ensures that the mass continuity equation is automatically satisfied, which would otherwise require a third term in the loss function.
+Furthermore, the derivatives of $\tilde{p}$ and the derivatives of $\tilde{u}$ and $\tilde{v}$ required in Eq. (\ref{eqn:pde_loss}) can be computed from derivative quantum circuits of the first and second QNNs respectively as defined in the DQC algorithm~\cite{kyriienko2021solving}.

 The architecture of each QNN, consisting of $N=6$ qubits, is shown in Figure \ref{fig:ns_circuit_diagram_new}.
 First, a single ansatz layer $\hat{U}_A(\vec{\theta}_A)$ is applied, followed by a TFFM which encodes each dimension $(x, y, t)$ in parallel blocks.
 Each dimension of the TF encoding once again uses the simple parameterization $\hat{G}_\theta = \sum_{m=1}^N \theta_m\hat{Y}^m/2$, whilst the FF model uses the same generator without trainable parameters $\hat{G} = \sum_{m=1}^N \hat{Y}^m/2$.
 After the FM, a sequence of $L=8$ ansatz layers are then applied.
 Subsequently a data-reuploading feature map is applied, which is a copy of the TFFM block including sharing the parameters.
 Finally, the QNN architecture ends with a single ansatz layer.
 Overall, each QNN has a circuit depth of 52 and 180 trainable ansatz parameters.